How many cups are in 32oz?

 32 ounces / 8 ounces/cup = 4 cups

-It’s important to note that this conversion only applies to fluid ounces.
-There are also dry ounces, which are used to measure dry ingredients.
-One cup of dry ingredients is equal to 4.8 dry ounces.
+It’s important to note that there are also dry ounces used for dry ingredients, and one cup of dry ingredients is equal to 4.8 dry ounces.
+This distinction is important if you’re ever working with dry recipe measurements.

 Here are some additional tips for converting between ounces and cups:

-• There are also many online calculators that can help you with this conversion.
+- Many online calculators can help you with this conversion.

 There are 4 cups in 32 ounces.